 A home inspector will, of course, turn on faucets to test pipes, water pressure and other issues.
 However, if a house has been vacant for any extended length of time, previous evidence of water leaks or damage has likely dried up.
 It may take several days for the leaks to return.
 In addition, damage to ceilings or walls could have been covered up with paint or wallpaper, making them nearly impossible to detect.

-Also of Interest - When a Boston North Shore Home Inspection Goes Bad
+Also of Interest - The Importance of a Boston North Shore Home Inspection

 Furthermore, if the house has a leaky roof, chances are even the most experienced home inspector may miss it.
 Normally, inspectors make their assessments by visually scanning the room from the ground.
 Rarely is there time or opportunity to climb on the roofs to further inspect them.
 In the event an inspector does climb atop the roof, snow, ice, fallen leaves or other debris may prevent him from determining its true condition.